 Monitoring space weather

-comprising particles and radiation coming from the Sun that can affect communications, navigation systems and other networks in space and on the ground
+comprising particles and radiation coming from the Sun that can affect communications, navigation systems and satellites in space and networks and infrastructure on ground

 Watching for NEOs